Elenterius/CF-Magpie/README.md

-# DS-MM-CF
+# Magpie
-Get better Download Stats for Minecraft Mods hosted on CurseForge.
+Get more **Download Stats** for **Minecraft Mods** hosted on **CurseForge**.

-When you have a mod on CurseForge (CF) you will eventually realize that the download stats only show you the total download count.
-You won't know how many people directly downloaded your mod from the website and how many downloads are from modpacks.
+When you host a mod on CurseForge (CF) you will eventually realize that the download stats provided by CF only show you the total download count.

-This script utilizes the `CFCore API` and `ModpackIndex API` in order to figure out which modpacks include your mod.
+The new CF dashboard does show now the daily & monthly download count, but you still won't know how many downloads are from modpacks or which specific version of a modpack includes your mod.
-Then Each modpack file is checked to determine the download compositon of all of your public available mod files (archived files can't be querried using the CFCore api).
+Or which version of your mod still receives downloads.

-## Warning!
-ATM the Donwload Count is not in sync with the CF website
+## How it Works
-Currently the donwload count returned by the `CFCore API` is only updated if there are any changes detected to the mod info.
-That means the resulting download stats are a bit skewed.
+The scripts in this repository utilize the `CFCore API` and `ModpackIndex API` or a `WebScraper powered by Playwright` in order to figure out which modpacks include your mod.

-**Workaround:**
+Then the manifest of each version of a modpack is checked to determine which modpack file depends on your mod.

-You can update the description of your mod to manually trigger the update of the download count.
+Note: The download composition is determined by all of your public available mod files (archived files can't be queried using the CFCore api) which may skew the resulting stats.

 ## How to get the Data
-> You need a CurseForge Core API Key!
+> You need a CurseForge Core **API Key**

 You can get the API key from https://core.curseforge.com/.
-Just login with a Google account and name your organisation with an arbitrary name, and you will automatically get an API Key that can query mod and file data from the CFCore API.
+Just login with a Google account and name your organisation with an arbitrary name, and you will automatically get an API Key that can query mod and file data from the **CFCore API**.

 ### Example
 ```Python